 You may also have a bronchoscopy to treat an airway problem.
 This might involve:

 Preparing for your bronchoscopy

-Don’t eat for 6–12 hours before your bronchoscopy.
+Don’t eat for 6–12 hours before your bronchoscopy and you’ll need to remove any dentures before the procedure.
 You should also consult your doctor about any medications you are on, including:

 You’ll need to arrange for someone to take you home afterwards.

 What's involved with having a bronchoscopy?